Gunther von Hagens: Career

-The Body Worlds exhibits were featured in a supposed Miami exhibition in the 2006 film Casino Royale, although the actual location for the exterior shots was the Ministry of Transport in Prague.
+The Body Worlds exhibits were featured in a supposed Miami exhibition in the 2006 film Casino Royale, although the actual location for the exterior shots was the Ministry of Transport in Prague, Czech Republic.
 Hagens himself makes a cameo appearance in the film and can be seen leading a tour past where James Bond kills a villain.

 Hagens has developed new body sectioning methods that yield very thin slices, which can then be plastinated and used for anatomical studies.
 He is also developing similar techniques for specimens as large as elephants.
 He works in a concealed laboratory, with an entrance behind a movable staircase, where he developed his wafer plastination techniques.